 As I watched Fiddler unfold, I couldn’t keep from thinking how relevant this musical is today.
 Religious conflict is prevalent in so much of the world and has created such upheaval that entire populations are still being forced to leave their homeland.
-And family dynamics, just as in the early part of the 20th century, are reeling and shifting.
+And family dynamics are reeling and shifting constantly.
 Parents everywhere are struggling to accept their children’s choices which are different from those they would make.
 Many Americans are intensely proud that they can trace their heritage to villages like Anatevka and they can personally relate to the sadness and plight of the villagers who are forced to leave.
 Cinnabar’s engaging production, with its strong emotional core, brings out the many facets of this timeless story about the bittersweet evolution of family life.

 On Sunday, September 21, Cinnabar offers a special performance and party (long sold-out) commemorating the day the musical first opened on Broadway.